lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app1.md

 ### Demo - Local Stream

-<b>Local Stream</b> is an AI-powered travel recommendation app.
-Upon users entering their destination and intended travel month, it displays recommended locations on the map and provides photos of fun activities in those areas for the chosen season.
-Lady H. travels a lot, so she created this app to make better travel plans.
+Local Stream is an AI-powered travel recommendation app designed to enhance trip planning.
+Users simply enter their destination and travel month, and the app suggests recommended locations on a map, complete with photos of popular activities tailored to that season.
+Created by Lady H., an avid traveler herself, the app was developed to help make travel planning more efficient and enjoyable.

 💖 [Check out Local Stream here!][1]